-When troubleshooting the sources of alerts, it may be helpful to check the switch's Port Status and Port Counter windows and the Event Log in the console interface.
+Note When troubleshooting the sources of alerts, it may be helpful to check the switch's Port Status and Port Counter windows, or use the CLI or menu interface to view the switch's Event Log.

-By double clicking on Alert Entries, the web browser interface displays a Detail View or separate window detailing information about the events.
-The Detail View contains a description of the problem and a possible solution.
-It also provides four management buttons:
+When you double click on an Alert Entry, the web browser interface displays a separate window showing information about the event.
+This view includes a description of the problem and a possible solution.
+It also provides three management buttons:

-- Acknowledge Event removes the New symbol from the log entry - Delete Event removes the alert from the Alert Log - Cancel Button closes the detail view with no change to the status of the alert and returns you to the Overview screen.
+- Acknowledge Event removes the New symbol from the log entry - Delete Event - removes the alert from the Alert Log - Cancel - closes the detail view with no change to the status of the alert and returns you to the Overview screen.

-A sample Detail View describing an Excessive CRC/Alignment Error alert is shown here.
+For example, figure 5-14 shows a sample detail view describing an Excessive CRC/Alignment Error alert.